Back to app

 Reviewing performance#

-Use these to compare sequences over time.
+Check the campaign's candidates tab to see how many have been sent, replied, completed, or failed.
 A strong cold-outreach sequence typically lands in the 10–20% reply range; below 5% means the subject line or opening paragraph needs work.

 Last updated